-When a venue in Central Scotland applies for a civil ceremony license it needs to be assessed by the local council.
+Every venue in Central Scotland is assessed and researched before they are approved for civil ceremonies.
+This is done by the local council in which the venue is based.
 This includes whether or not they’re in a safe and reasonable state for members of the public, and if they meet fire safety regulations.
-If you're wanting to have your wedding in a private home or in gardens, you will be unable to do this.
-The venue needs to be open to the public regularly.
+The venue must also be regularly available to the public for the purpose of conducting marriage ceremonies.
+This is why private homes can’t be approved for a civil ceremony license.
 If you’re hoping to marry on private land, in a back garden or a large home that isn’t available to the public, you’ll need to hold your legal ceremony in a register office instead.

-If you want to tie the knot in an outdoor wedding ceremony, then your wedding venue will need a separate civil ceremony license for this.
-You can't legally have a civil ceremony in an open area such as in open woodland or under a flower archway on the beach.
-It must be a fixed structure like a wooden gazebo that is separately licensed.
+In England and Wales, if you want to tie the knot in an outdoor wedding ceremony, then your wedding venue will need a separate civil ceremony license for this.
+If you're wanting to marry outside, it will need to be under a permanent structure, unlike a floral arch or an open beach setting.
 Don’t presume that any permanent fixture in a wedding venue’s garden will be automatically covered by a civil ceremony license.
 Venues need to purchase licenses for separate structures.
 If you want to know if you can get married in a garden, search our ‘Outdoor wedding ceremony’ filter or simply enquire with your chosen wedding venue in Central Scotland.